 Because organizational communication encompasses everything from individual to mass communication, it is an extensive field.
 “As a result, organizational communication is as broad in its domain as the field of communication as a whole,” according to Journal of Communication.
 “Furthermore, communication in organizations has been studied not only by communication scholars, but by scholars in most of the social sciences.
 This breadth has given the area eclecticism in approach, theory, and methodology that is a strength in its diversity … for at least the past 20 years, the field has been repeatedly and extensively reviewed and is arguably the most thoroughly reviewed domain of communication research.”

+With a degree from Grace College Online, you can become an expert in this field.
 The following sections introduce only the basics for select types of organizational communication.

 Formal vs. Informal Communication

 Formal communication is associated with the formal organizational structure of the company.
-Ideally, communication flows smoothly, accurately and timely through the proper channel appropriate to the specific company.
+Ideally, communication flows smoothly, accurately, and timely through the proper channel appropriate to the specific company.
 For instance, seniority will dictate how communication will flow from one department to another or from specific managers to specific employees.
 Certain tools and technologies are often used to aid in formal communication.